bollu/bollu.github.io/README.md

 > The law, in its majestic equality, forbids rich and poor alike to sleep under
 > bridges, to beg in the streets, and to steal loaves of bread.”

+> 'The history of transistors is the history of solving Schrödinger's equation in various materials.' -- Leon Lederman

+> tradition that contested poems would be thrown into a pool.
+The better poems
+> would float.
+Now you know why you shouldn't write dense prose. ~ History of india podcast

+> children cried with hunger.
+Women plaited their braids without flowers. ~ History of india podcast.

+> "There is a spooky quality about the ability of mathematicians to get there
+> ahead of physicists.
+It's as if when Neil Armstrong first landed on the moon
+> he found in the lunar dust the footsteps of Jules Verne" - Steven Weinberg on
+> old math being applied in physics

 # Empathy

 > Oof, I don't really know what to say right now but I'm glad you told me